 The Institute was established in 1960 by the Council of the University to provide extension courses and to undertake research in administration.
-Many thousands of executives from all over Australia and overseas have attended the courses conducted by the Institute over the last twenty-one years.
+Many thousands of executives from all over Australia and overseas have attended the courses conducted by the Institute over the last twenty-two years.

 Until its own residential centre was erected at Little Bay in the grounds of Prince Henry Hospital in 1968, the Institute conducted its courses at the residential colleges of the University and in hotels.
-In 1977/78 the Institute doubled its residential accommodation to 71 selfcontained bedroom units and its educational facilities to two large seminar rooms and ten syndicate rooms.
+In 1977/78 the Institute embarked on major reviews which resulted in the doubling of its educational and residential facilities.
+Then 1982/83 saw the complete refurbishment of the premises and a change in the catering arrangements.

-Situated by the sea, the Institute's Executive Retreat provides a magnificent physical and working environment which is conducive to learning, reflecting and planning.
+The result has ensured that the magnificent physical setting is well matched by the comfortable, casual elegance of the Executive Retreat and presents a total environment conducive to learning, reflecting and planning.